This article is part of a Grow Wire Guide on how to get VC funding. Download the full Guide as an e-book(opens in a new tab).

 Some firms only invest locally, while others are open to investing beyond their city and state.
 If you’re based in Denver and one of your target venture capital firms is based in San Francisco, be sure it makes out-of-state investments before sending an email.

 It’s worth noting that some regions receive more VC funding than others.
-More than 80 percent of the country’s venture capital investment goes to just five metros–San Francisco, New York, Boston, San Jose and Los Angeles–according to City Lab analysis of PitchBook data.
-If you’re operating a company outside of these metros, you might as well be competing for remaining 20 percent.
-However, VC firms are increasingly willing to invest outside their regions, TechCrunch notes.
+Two-thirds of the country’s venture capital investment goes to just five metros–San Francisco, New York, Boston, San Jose and Los Angeles.
+However, VC firms are also willing to invest outside their regions.

-VC expert Joshua Henderson recommends including 20-30 investors and/or firms on your target list.
+VC expert Joshua Henderson recommends including 20 to 30 investors and/or firms on your target list(opens in a new tab).
 You might consider tracking your communications in a spreadsheet like Corigin Ventures.

 Once you’ve got a target list, it’s time to set up meetings.
 You have two opportunities to make connections: an intro from someone in your network or a cold email to a VC partner.